dfebs/bloggington/README.md

 - [ ] Add "are you sure" prompt when deleting anything
 - [ ] Add email verification when registering
 - [ ] Add tests
+- [ ] Figure out the multiple-forms-in-one-page issue to add replies

 ## Nice-to-haves
 - [ ] Add reactions to comments or posts